Montreal-based illustrator Sandra Dumais finds inspiration in the everyday moments of life; those things that could almost go unnoticed.

 "I feel there is a specialness to the ordinary, in fact the more ordinary an experience is, the more interested I become.
 The stories of parenting, of being part of a family, or those stories hiding in our favourite cities and neighbourhoods.
 These things that make us humans at once so different but really connected."

-She is currently working on a children's book about bullying, and a collection of illustrated children's poems.
+Her work can be found on various surfaces (fabric, paper, stationery, posters - and soon - giant mugs!)
+She is currently working on a children's book about bullying, a comic book for young kids, and a personal collection of illustrated children's poems.

 Please have a look around my site and drop me a line.
 I love getting emails from people stopping by to read here.